It’s the year 2022 and a lot has happened to so many different industries due to the last 2 years of COVID-19.

 Increasing knowledge and awareness of the climate change issue has catalyzed the green movement around the world.

-As a result, sustainable packaging continues to be a trend in 2021.
+As a result, sustainable packaging continues to be important in 2022.

-How brands choose to package their food products should be a high priority for supporting the green agenda despite the global pandemic.
+How brands choose to package their food products should be a high priority for supporting the green agenda despite global struggles.

 Brands need to consider the types of packaging their food products are in and how to reduce their carbon footprint.